huridocs/pdf-document-layout-analysis/README.md

     curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' localhost:5060

-This command will run the code on visual model.
+This command will run the visual model.
 So you should be prepared that it will use lots of resources.
+Also, please note that if you do not have GPU in your system, or if you do not have enough free GPU memory, the visual model will run on CPU.
+You should be expecting a long response time in that case (See [speed benchmark](#speed) for more details).

-But if you want to use the not visual models, which are the LightGBM models, you can use this command:
+If you want to use the non-visual models, which are the LightGBM models, you can use this command:

-    curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' localhost:5060/fast
+    curl -X POST -F 'file=@/PATH/TO/PDF/pdf_name.pdf' -F "fast=true" localhost:5060

 The shape of the response will be the same in both of these commands.